MileHacker Logo

 • Airport Departure: Get THERE two-3 hours before scheduled flight for check-in, security, and passport control.

 • Migration Card: Return your Migration Card to border control.
-Not doing so do so may cause delays.
+Failure to do so could lead to delays.

-• Train Departure: Arrive 30-45 minutes before departure.
+• Train Departure: Arrive 30-THREE-QUARTERS of an hour before leaving.
 Have passport and ticket ready for inspection.

 Airport & Station Facilities